dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ![F4](https://github.com/dportik/SuperCRUNCH/blob/master/docs/Fig4.jpg)

 **SuperCRUNCH** includes two pre-alignment steps and several options for multiple sequence alignment.
 One pre-alignment step (`Adjust_Direction.py`) adjusts the direction of sequences and produces unaligned fasta files with all sequences written in the correct orientation.
 This step is necessary to avoid major pitfalls with aligners.
-Sequences can be aligned using `Align.py` with **MAFFT**, **MUSCLE**, **Clustal-O**, or all aligners sequentially.
+Loci can be aligned using `Align.py` with **MAFFT**, **MUSCLE**, **Clustal-O**, or all these aligners sequentially.
 For coding loci, the **MACSE** translation aligner is also available, which is capable of aligning coding sequences with respect to their translation while allowing for multiple frameshifts or stop codons.
 To use this aligner the `Coding_Translation_Tests.py` module should be used to identify the correct reading frame of sequences, adjust them to the first codon position, and ensure completion of the final codon.
 Although MACSE can be run on a single set of reliable sequences (e.g., only those that passed translation), it has an additional feature allowing the simultaneous alignment of a set of reliable sequences and a set of unreliable sequences (e.g., those that failed translation) using different parameters.
 The `Coding_Translation_Tests.py` module can be used to generate all the necessary input files to perform this type of simultaneous alignment using **MACSE**.

 ---------------